icfpcontest2014/icfpcontest2014.github.io/specification.markdown

     * Out:
         * Register `A`: contents of map square

-    Stores the contents of map square with index read from registers `A` (x-ordinate) and `B` (y-ordinate) in register `A`.
+    Stores the current contents of map square with index read from registers `A` (x-ordinate) and `B` (y-ordinate) in register `A`.
     If the co-ordinates lie outside the defined bounds of the map, stores 0.